COS301-SE-2021/Silicon-Scraper/README.md

 - [Branching Strategy](#branching-strategy)

 ## Introduction

-Silicon Scraper is mobile application that scrapes the web and various online stores for a specific GPU/CPU according to a users search specifics.
+**Silicon Scraper is system that scrapes online retailers for specific information regarding GPU's and CPU's. <br>
-_ADD MORE TO INTRODUCTION_
+The information is then made available to the user via a mobile app where the user can search for a product and <br>
+add it to a watch list to be notified of any changes in price or availability etc.***

 ## Live System
 - [Mobile Application](#mobile-app)